esyede/alitphp/README.md

 [config]
 database.ini = true
 user.ini = true

+; example of custom flags
+[books]
+price = 1000
+discount = 0.2
 ```
-You can also define your own flags.
+You can define your own flags, as much as you want!

 ### Playing with Hive